mjohnson92/120-work/hw-2/readme.md

     What issues did you help your fellow classmates out with this past homework cycle?

 *This week was a great refresher.
 Last weekend I did nearly the exact same assignment for the Media Arts **'Intro to Web Design'** class.
-I feel comfortable using the following programs:*
+We created accounts on Github, created readmes' and even our first HTML website.
+Already, I feel quite a bit comfortable using the following items:*

 1. Atom
 2. Github Desktop
 3. Github.com

+*Commiting, pushing, and fetching has come easily now that I've done it so many times.*

 *Something that I still do not feel very comfortable with is the **Terminal** on the Mac.
 I followed along with the videos though so I did recieve some experience.
-I need to go back to week 1 and read the magic terminal story some more.*
+I need to go back to week 1 and read the magic terminal story some more.
+This was mainly the only issue I ran into and I solved it by following along in the tutorial videos.
+I did not end up posting anything in the class repo issue tracker.*

 *I feel as though the course is set up very well.
 It's easiest to just follow along page by page.
-There's no good reason to skip around in the lessons.*
+There's no good reason to skip around in the lessons.
+I feel like my favorite part so far is using the Markup Language.
+Doing these journal like readme's is really going to be useful to become a pro at using the language.*